astronomer/airflow-guides/guides/editing-task-dag-metadata.md

 ## Changing Dag Names.

-The Airflow database does not store the state of the Dag itself anywhere in the database (for now - that is soon changing).
+For now, the Airflow database does not store the state of the DAG itself (we are working to change that).
 This means that just like task instances, there may be parts of the metadata that are hidden from the UI when changing a Dag's attributes.

 ```python